dotnet/docs/docs/core/tools/dotnet-run.md

 `dotnet run --project ./projects/proj1/proj1.csproj`

-Run the project in the current directory (the `--help` argument in this example is passed to the application, since the alone `--` argument is used):
+Run the project in the current directory (the `--help` argument in this example is passed to the application, since the blank `--` option is used):

 `dotnet run --configuration Release -- --help`